-- 54. All students are responsible for: - a) disclosing information about a disability where they wish to seek a reasonable adjustment; - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Student Code of Conduct; - c) not taking unfavourable action against a person that has reported an alleged discrimination; and - d) reporting instances of discrimination or victimisation to the Academic Dean promptly. - 55.
-All staff are responsible for: - a) complying with anti-discrimination and equal opportunity laws at all times in the course of their duties, including the obligation not to harass or victimise students with disabilities; - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Staff Code of Conduct; - c) reporting instances of discrimination or victimisation to the Academic Dean promptly; - d) informing students about the reporting and complaints processes in an instance of harassment or victimisation; - e) not taking unfavourable action against a person that has reported an alleged discrimination. - 56.
-The Academic Dean is responsible for: - a) implementing the strategies for the Discrimination, Harassment and Victimisation Prevention outlined in this Procedure; and - b) reporting on the implementation of all strategies for disability support to the Academic Board and Governing Council on a yearly basis. - 57.
-The Student Services Manager is responsible for: - a) implementing the strategies for Admission; - b) reporting to the Academic Dean on the implementation of strategies, including any observable trends, at the end of each teaching session. - 58.
-Course Coordinators are responsible for: - a) implementing the strategies for Participation and Course Design, as indicated in the respective sections above;
+- 54. All students are responsible for: - a) disclosing information about a disability where they wish to seek a reasonable adjustment - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Student Code of Conduct - c) not taking unfavourable action against a person that has reported an alleged discrimination - d) reporting instances of discrimination or victimisation to the Academic Dean promptly. - 55.
+All staff are responsible for: - a) complying with anti-discrimination and equal opportunity laws at all times in the course of their duties, including the obligation not to harass or victimise students with disabilities - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Staff Code of Conduct - c) Participating in training and professional development related to disability awareness and inclusive practices to ensure they are equipped to support students with disabilities - d) reporting instances of discrimination or victimisation to the Academic Dean promptly - e) informing students about the reporting and complaints processes in an instance of harassment or victimisation - f) not taking unfavourable action against a person that has reported an alleged discrimination. - 56. : The Student Support Officers are responsible for: - a) facilitating communication between students with disabilities and academic staff - b) providing individualised support to students with disabilities, assisting them in accessing reasonable adjustments and other support services. - 57. : The Compliance Officer is responsible for: - a) monitoring and ensuring compliance with all relevant disability legislation and institutional policies related to students with disabilities, including anti-discrimination laws - b) reporting non-compliance or potential risks related to disability support to Academic and relevant committees. - 58.
+The Student Services Manager is responsible for: - a) implementing the strategies for Admission - b) reporting to the Academic Dean on the implementation of strategies, including any observable trends, at the end of each teaching session. - 59.
+Course Coordinators are responsible for: - a) implementing the strategies for Participation and Course Design, as indicated in the respective sections above